shablovskiy91/GitHubTest/README.md

 We doing Commit and push

 Here we are edit file by Web interface on Github.
+Edit Again!
 Then we create a new empty file and try to commit.
 Doing pull, the doing push.